 And one duty: to seek to foster the economic and social wellbeing of local communities.

-A National Park Authority is the planning authority for the National Park and it controls the development of land and buildings within its area.
+A National Park Authority is the planning authority for each National Park and it controls the development of land and buildings within its area.
 To do this effectively, it has to balance the duty to seek to foster the economic and social wellbeing of local communities with its statutory purposes.
 National Parks have their own planning policy documents which are taken into account in the determination of planning applications, and planning applications for development in these areas should be made to the National Park Authority instead of the local authority.